-You have to start near enough from scratch, and you know that there are unique challenges in marketing FinTech products that aren’t necessarily present in other industries.
+You must start near enough from scratch, and you know that there are unique challenges in marketing FinTech products that aren’t necessarily present in other industries.

 A 2013 article from The Huffington Post discussed how fickle consumers were nowadays, explaining that they’re far less likely to stay loyal to any one brand.

-However, as you can see in the graph below, the majority of respondents stated that one area where they would be most likely to remain loyal is their bank.
+However, as you can see in the graph below, many respondents stated that one area where they would be most likely to remain loyal is their bank.

-This isn’t great news for FinTech businesses who rely on the dissatisfaction of consumers with traditional banking methods to coax them into trying new financial products.
+This isn’t great news for FinTech companies who rely on the dissatisfaction of consumers with traditional banking methods to coax them into trying new financial products.

 It means that you’re going to have to work especially hard to get their attention and keep them interested.

-You’ve also got to contend with the fact that there’s more competition than ever, thanks to a massive boost in FinTech investment over the past couple of years.
+You’ve also got to contend with the fact that there’s more competition than ever in the financial services space, thanks to a massive boost in FinTech investment over the past couple of years.

 So how exactly should you go about FinTech customer acquisition?